 Eyelid Lift (Blepharoplasty)

 Cosmetic surgery for your eyes can lift your spirits and improve your appearance.
 Dr. Sanovich performs cosmetic eyelid surgery to correct problems associated with sun damage and aging.
 If your wrinkled, puffy eyelids make you look tired or older than you feel, or if your eyebrows are heavy and low over your eyes and make you look serious or angry, you will benefit from an eyelid lift to remove excess skin and/or a browlift to elevate the brows and lift the upper eyelid skin.
 The sagging skin in your upper eye lids can add years to your apparent age and even impair your vision.
-Call Dallas Office Phone Number 972-566-4900 to schedule your consultation.
+Call Dallas Surgical Arts Phone Number 972-566-4900 to schedule your consultation.

 Why Eyes Look Old and Tired

 The lower eye lids get loose and stretch due to aging, and from elastic tissue damage caused by sun exposure.
 Bags under the eyes are caused by fat around the eyeball that pushes out on these loose lower lids.
 The eye lids stretch from the pressure of the fat and a bulge forms in the lid.
 As sunlight or room light shines down from above, a shadow is formed under the bulge.
 This dark shadow creates a tired, old look.
 The lower lids may also have loose, wrinkled skin as a result of heredity or sun damage.
 The wrinkles also make the lids look old and tired.
 When the two problems occur together, the lids look even worse.
 Most of the wrinkles around the eyes are etched into the skin and cannot be removed by a blepharoplasty procedure alone.
 Some additional skin wrinkle treatment, such as FotoFacial, laser resurfacing, chemical peel, or home skin care with tretinoin (Retin A) may need to be considered.